 "You're probably right," Harry admitted.
 Everything was just so different now and, no matter how weird it was, Harry considered Snape a better and more reliable ally than he did Dumbledore at the moment.
 It was sometimes easy to forget that, while he and Draco had changed, those around them had not; Ron wouldn't be able to move past the bitterness from before as Harry had, or at least not as quickly.

-"Don't worry too much," Hermione told him, giving him a nudge with her elbow.
+"Don't worry too much," Hermione told him, giving him a nudge with her elbow and Harry turned to see the wry smile she was giving him.
 "Ron just needs some time.
 It'll work out, you'll see."

 "What's up with Weasley?"
 Draco asked, gesturing with the handle of his knife towards the Gryffindor table as Harry took the seat next to him.